azavea/cloud-buster/README.md

                       [--donor-mask-name DONOR_MASK_NAME] [--tmp TMP]
 ```

 Uses AWS Batch jobs to process, in parallel, selected Sentinel-2 imagery to remove clouded areas.
-Requires `cloudbuster/gather.py` to be uploaded to S3, and this location provided to the `meta-gather` process (`--gather`).
+Requires `cloudbuster/gather.py` to be available uploaded to S3, and this location provided to the `meta-gather` process (`--gather`).
 The Batch job will run in the defined queue (`--jobqueue`) using the specified job definition (`--jobdef`).
 One may opt to see the batch job submission command without running it using `--dryrun`.

 The response from `filter.py` must be provided (`--response`), as well as a name to serve as the base of the filenames (`--name`) that will be saved to a specified S3 location (`--output-path`).
 The process will either be based on `L1C` or `L2A` Sentinel-2 tiles (`--kind`), which can be restricted to a desired bounding box (`--bounds-clip`).
 That imagery will be downloaded to a local cache, which can be set using the `--tmp` option (defaults to `/tmp`).

-Cloud removal takes one of several paths paths:
+Cloud removal takes one or more paths:
 1. A pytorch model can be specified if `--architecture` and `--weights` are set, respectively, with the URI of an architecture and weight file.
 (In order to use this method, the container referenced by the job definition must provide `pytorch`.)
 2. The `--s2cloudless` switch will use the [package](https://github.com/sentinel-hub/sentinel2-cloud-detector) of the same name for cloud detection.
 (In order to use this method, the container referenced by the job definition must provide `s2cloudless`.)
-3. Masks are donated from another process.
-See below.
-4. If no additional arguments are provided, the Sentinel-2-provided cloud mask will be used.
+3. If no additional arguments are provided, the Sentinel-2-provided cloud mask will be used.

 The masked images will be saved to the S3 location given by `--output-path` with filenames of the form `{name}-{index}.tif` possibly with a prefix of `backstop-` or `mask-`.
 The range of indices can be set to start from an index other than 1 (`--index-start`).

 On the topic of donating masks: It is possible that you may have a cloud removal model for Sentinel-2 L1C products, but wish to cloud mask L2A imagery.
 In this case, one may wish to generate a donor mask from the former and apply it to the latter.
 To donate a mask, set `--donate-mask True`.
 This will upload a file with the prefix `mask-` to the output S3 location.
 On a subsequent run, set `--donor-mask` to point to the S3 location of the mask `.tif` file, or to the S3 bucket/prefix containing the mask file.
 In the latter case, one must also set the `--donor-mask-name` to the name of the file (useful if the filename does not end with `.tif`).
+Usage of a donor mask overrides other cloud masking methods.

 Basic sample usage:
 ```